 4. Discussion of Bucklew / Petrillo Matter:

 Letters presented by Vey from and to Bucklew.
 Landowners asked for a 90-day extension which was considered and resulted in a 30-day extension with stipulations.
 They are required to present Vey a site plan with all boundaries and setbacks for him to approve.
+Spencer asked Vey about the use of the updated guidelines for site diagrams approved by the ZBA last fall.
+Vey said he is familiar with them and is using them with people seeking zoning permits.
 Also required is a signed agreement with a contractor who is to do the work and must include a date and time scope.
 Finally, a copy of any other required permits must be submitted by the landowners as well.
 Vey says we are 14 days into the 30-day extension and it appears they are making progress toward complying.
 New deadline is now July 1, 12017.

 5. Norton Bretz: Update on matters of interest from the Planning Commission